What is home insurance and do you need it?

 Yes.
 However, the properties that are not covered by mainstream insurers require you to go to specialist insurers which will cost more.

 You may find it challenging to insure the following properties:

 - Properties such as lighthouses or converted barns

 How much will it cost to insure your home?

-The exact amount of premiums you will have to pay will be calculated based on a number of factors.
-These include the value, location and type of your home, your credit rating, security situation of your home, and the amount of people living in your home, to name a few.
+The exact amount of premiums you will have to pay will be calculated based on several factors.
+These include the value, location and type of your home, your credit rating, your home's security situation, and the number of people living in your home.

 - If you are a freeholder, then you will be responsible for getting the insurance.
-On the other hand, if you are owner of leasehold, then the freeholder is responsible for building insurance, whereas, you will be responsible for the contents insurance.
-For more information, see What are freeholds and leaseholds?
+On the other hand, if you are an owner of a leasehold, then the freeholder is responsible for building insurance, whereas you will be responsible for the contents insurance.
+Click here to find out the differences between freeholds and leaseholds.

 - You should definitely shop around to find the best policy in your budget.

-- If you seek a policy which has low premiums, it will likely have high excess.
+- If you seek a policy that has low premiums, it will likely have a high excess.

 - Some insurers start customers off on low premiums but increase them every year.
-The way you can avoid this, if you regularly gets quotes every year or two.
+The way you can avoid this if you regularly get quotes every year or two.

-- If you mortgage lender recommends an insurer, do not feel inclined that you have to use them.
+- If your mortgage lender recommends an insurer, do not feel inclined that you have to use them.
 You should find the best policy which suits your budget.

 - Make sure that the insurer is legally authorized by the FSA to operate.